Overview and Characteristics of Scales Assessing Power, Status, Dominance, and Prestige

 Personality Research Form – Dominance subscale [general] (Jackson, 1965)

-several hierarchy variables
+agentic dominance but also several hierarchy variables

 +/-